alicolville/Weight-Tracker/readme.txt

 * Improvement: [wt-group-view-as-table] added new argument "default-to-users-group", if set to true, the table will default to logged in user's current group.
 See https://github.com/alicolville/Weight-Tracker/issues/510
 * Improvement: Added "Diff. from Start Weight" column to search results within admin.
 See https://github.com/alicolville/Weight-Tracker/issues/473
 * Improvement: Added limited support for shortcodes within notes.
 See https://github.com/alicolville/Weight-Tracker/issues/393
+* Improvement: Added support for {first-name} and {last-name} tags within email notifications for notes.
+See https://github.com/alicolville/Weight-Tracker/issues/393
 * Improvement: Added a new option when exporting data, "All groups".
 Allows you to state to export data for users that are in any group. https://github.com/alicolville/Weight-Tracker/issues/510
 * Bug fix: When exporting data, selecting "None" for group had no effect.
 This has now been fixed.
 See https://github.com/alicolville/Weight-Tracker/issues/480